A subcontractor had to pay winter precautions out of his own pocket

 The Court of Arbitration: The subcontractor had no proof of time extension

-The subcontractor also claimed payment for extra works which in his opinion was due to the main contractor’s defective initial works.
-However, he had no proof of the defects and he had not given any notice of the defects.
+The subcontractor also claimed payment for extra work, which, in his opinion, was due to the main contractor’s defective initial works.
+However, he had no proof of the defects and had not given any notice of the defects.
 For that reason, the Court of Arbitration found that the subcontractor could not claim payment for extra work.

 Some of the main contractor’s counterclaims, based on defects in the subcontractor’s work, were rejected.
-This was due to the fact that the main contractor had no proof of the defects and that he had not given any notification of the defects until he filed his writ of defence.
+This was because the main contractor had no proof of the defects and had not notified the subcontractor of the defects until he filed his writ of defence.

 IUNO’s opinion

-The party, who believes he has a justified claim, has the burden of proof.
-In this case the subcontractor could not prove that the parties had agreed on extension of time after 2 December 2010 and therefore he had no claim of payment for winter precautions in the period 2-30 December 2010.
+The party who believes he has a justified claim has the burden of proof.
+In this case, the subcontractor could not prove that the parties had agreed on an extension of time after 2 December 2010, and therefore, he had no claim of payment for winter precautions from 2 to 30 December 2010.

 Furthermore, the subcontractor had no proof of some of his extra work, including his notification of breach due to the main contractor’s defective preparatory work.